xseman/xseman/QUOTES.md

 # Favourite quotes

-“The more I read, the more I acquire, the more certain I am that I know nothing.”\
+The more I read, the more I acquire, the more certain I am that I know nothing.\
 ― Voltaire

 </br>

-“Talk is cheap, show me the code“\
+Talk is cheap, show me the code.\
 ― Linus Torvalds

 </br>

-“The one who might be holding you back is you.”\
+The one who might be holding you back is you.\
 ― Frank Sonnenberg

 </br>

-“Whether you think you can, or you think you can’t, you’re right.”\
+Whether you think you can, or you think you can’t, you’re right.\
 ― Henry Ford

 </br>

-“Duplication is far cheaper than the wrong abstraction“\
+Duplication is far cheaper than the wrong abstraction.\
 ― Sandi Metz

 </br>

-“GitHub is the largest closed source collection of open source repositories“\
+GitHub is the largest closed source collection of open source repositories.\
 ― Unknown

 </br>

-“Those who speak do not know.
-Those who know do not speak.”\
+Those who speak do not know.
+Those who know do not speak.\
 ― Lao Tzu

 </br>

-“Make it as simple as possible, but not simpler.”\
+Make it as simple as possible, but not simpler.\
 ― Albert Einstein

 </br>

-“What one programmer can do in one month, two programmers can do in two\
+What one programmer can do in one month, two programmers can do in two months.\
-months.”\
 ― Fred Brooks

 </br>

-“People have an enormous tendency to resist change.
+People have an enormous tendency to resist change.
 They love to say, 'We've\
 always done it this way.'
-I try to fight that.”\
+I try to fight that.\
 ― Grace Hopper

 </br>

-“Simplicity is the heart of the Unix philosophy.
+Simplicity is the heart of the Unix philosophy.
 The more code lines you have\
 removed, the more progress you have made.
 As the number of lines of code in\
 your software shrinks, the more skilled you have become and the less your\
-software sucks.“\
+software sucks.\
 ― Suckless software

 </br>

-“No one is more hated than he who speaks the truth”\
+No one is more hated than he who speaks the truth.\
 ― Plato

 </br>

-“Only fools don't change their mind.”\
+Only fools don't change their mind.\
 ― A French Saying

 </br>

-“Happiness isn't real, unless it is shared.”\
+Happiness isn't real, unless it is shared.\
 ― Chris McCandless

 </br>

-“Smart people learn from everything and everyone, average people from their\
+Smart people learn from everything and everyone, average people from their\
-experiences, stupid people already have all the answers.”\
+experiences, stupid people already have all the answers.\
 ― Socrates

 </br>

-“A well-designed system makes it easy to do the right things and annoying (but\
+A well-designed system makes it easy to do the right things and annoying (but\
-not impossible) to do the wrong things.”\
+not impossible) to do the wrong things.\
 ― Jeff Atwood

 </br>

-“Success is no accident.
+Success is no accident.
 It is hard work, perseverance, learning, studying,\
-sacrifice and most of all, love of what you are doing or learning to do.”\
+sacrifice and most of all, love of what you are doing or learning to do.\
 ― Pele

 </br>

-“Before victory comes temptation.
+Before victory comes temptation.
 And the greater the victory to win, the\
-greater the temptation to withstand.”\
+greater the temptation to withstand.\
 ― Stephen King, The Dark Tower

 </br>

-“Always leave the code behind in a better state than you found it.
+Always leave the code behind in a better state than you found it.
 If everyone\
 on the team is doing this, they make small regular contributions to code base\
-health every day.”\
+health every day.\
 ― Unknown

 </br>

-“Be who you are and say how you feel, because those who mind don't matter, and\
+Be who you are and say how you feel, because those who mind don't matter, and\
 those who matter don't mind.
 You have brains in your head, you have feet in\
-your shoes, you can steer yourself in any direction you choose.”\
+your shoes, you can steer yourself in any direction you choose.\
 ― Dr. Seuss

 </br>